 8. IntelliJ IDEA

-IntelliJ IDEA is a special Programming Environment.
-Or we can say it is an Integrated Development Environment (IDE) mostly meant for Java.
+IntelliJ IDEA is a special Programming Environment, or we can say it is an Integrated Development Environment (IDE) mostly meant for Java.
 This is a free/commercial Java IDE by JetBrains.
-The environment is specially used for the development of programs.
+The environment is specially used for program development.

-And it also understands many other languages like Groovy, Kotlin, Scala, JavaScript, Typescript and SQL, etc. So it has many numbers of features to accelerate the development process.
-Therefore, it allows its programmers to concrete on functionality.
+It also understands many other languages, such as Groovy, Kotlin, Scala, JavaScript, Typescript, and SQL.
+Therefore, it has many features to accelerate the development process.
+It allows its programmers to focus on functionality.
 Therefore, IntelliJ IDEA handles the routine coding tasks.

 Website: Jetbrains